-- 4 To disconnect the eDP cable:display assembly

 - 5 To disconnect the cables:

 - NOTE: To disconnect the speaker, LED board, coin cell battery and the power connector port cables, use a plastic scribe to release the cables from the connectors.
 Do not pull the cable as it may result in breakage

 - a speaker cable [1]

 - b LED board cable [2]

 - c coin cell battery cable [3]

 - d touchpad cable and USH board cable [4]

 - e power connector port [5]

-- To remove the system board: - Remove the USB type-C bracket.
-Image does not display the USB type-C bracket removal. - b Remove the three (M2.0 x 5.0) screws that secure the system board [1]. - c Lift the system board away from the computer [2].
+- 6 To remove the system board: - a Remove the USB type-C bracket.Image does not display the USB type-C bracket removal. - b Remove the three (M2.0 \times 5.0) screws that secure the system board [1]. - c Lift the system board away from the computer [2].